liyezhou/MedAppAdvice/README.md

-# Med Application Advice\n\nDownload the PDF to view.
+# Med Application Advice

+Download the PDF to view.